 What are scope 1, 2 and 3 emissions?

 Greenhouse gas emissions are categorised into three categories or ‘scopes’ by the most widely-used accounting tool, the Greenhouse Gas (GHG) Protocol, which this report uses.
 Scope 1 emissions are those produced ‘in-house’ by the company.
 Scope 2 is purchased electricity and heat.
 Scope 3 is what happens outside our business, including purchased goods and services as well, transportation and distribution, business travel and employee commuting.

 Scope 3 emissions - those emitted indirectly by sources not owned the company - are currently very difficult to calculate, and reporting of these as part of the GHG report is voluntary.
 Like other companies at this early stage of their carbon-neutral journey, scope 3 emissions have not not been included in our report, although we are aiming to include elements such as business travel in reports moving forwards.
-In addition, in 2019 we pledged to use the European rail network rather than flying for all our international travel.
+In addition, in 2019 we pledged to use the UK and European rail network rather than flying for our travel wherever possible.